September mountainBeers – Tinkham Berliner Weisse and Enchantment Siason

-Money raised through the Thursday Appreciation Pints program will go to Washington Wild.
+Money raised through the Thursday Appreciation Pints program will go to Mountaineers Books.
 Follow the link to donate independent from TAP NW Peaks.

-Lyndsay from the WA Wild gave us an overview of what they do:
+Jill from the Mountaineers Books gave us an overview of what they do:

 When asked how the general public can contribute to what they are doing:

 Whatever you can do, from making a donation to connecting us with someone to purchasing a book, is greatly appreciated and contributes to our mission.
 Please contact firstname.lastname@example.org or 206.223.6303 x132 for information on how to donate.